The search box

 Background to calculation

 All bibliometric indicators are based on the Scopus database.
-The following types of publications are included: articles, books, book chapters, conference papers, reviews, short surveys.
+The following types of publications are included: Article, Review, Data paper, Conference paper, Book and Book chapter.

 The indicators are calculated at departmental level; in the case of shared departments, they are calculated for the Chalmers section only.
 It is the department’s share of Chalmers’ overall performance that is the basis of the allocation.